Credit Cards Credit Card Rewards

 How to avoid credit card fees when traveling abroad

-Consider these additional tips for avoiding credit card fees when traveling abroad:
+Consider these tips for avoiding credit card fees when traveling abroad:

 • Avoid ATMs that charge fees: Most ATMs will let you know whether a transaction will incur a fee.
-Avoid ATMs that charge fees for simple transactions or use a debit card such as the Charles Schwab card that reimburses international ATM fees.
+Avoid ATMs that charge fees for simple transactions or use a debit card such as the Charles Schwab Investor Checking account card that reimburses international ATM fees.

-• Know about dynamic currency conversion: Dynamic currency conversion is an option available on ATMs and from certain retailers that allows you to pay in your home currency rather than the local currency.
-It’s basically a rip-off and should be avoided whenever possible because the exchange rate is typically not in your favor.
+• Understand dynamic currency conversion: Dynamic currency conversion is an option available on ATMs and from certain retailers that allows you to pay in your home currency rather than the local currency.
+The exchange rate is typically not in your favor.

 • Exchange currency: Having local currency on hand could help you avoid using certain ATM or conversion fees.
 It’s not recommended to carry large amounts of cash, but it could be helpful if a certain merchant (common with many food vendors) doesn’t accept credit cards.
 You could check with your bank before ever leaving on your trip to see if it offers good rates on currency exchanges.